-.
-Local Option.
+§ 6, Local Option.

-- 1. General.-The principles of local option as to the sale of fermented and spirituous liquors have been applied in all the States of the Commonwealth.
-The last State to adopt these principles was Western Australia, where provision was made for a system of local option by the Licensing Act 1911. - 2.
-New South Wales.-The Act in force relating to local option in this State is the Liquor Act 1912, which consolidates the laws relating to publicans, brewers and other persons engaged in the brewing, manufacture or sale of liquor.
+1. General.-The principles of local option as to the sale of fermented and spirituous liquors have been applied in all the States of the Commonwealth.
+The last State to adopt these principles was Western Australia, where provision was made for a system of local option by the Licensing Act 1911.

+2. New South Wales.-The Act in force relating to local option in this State is the Liquor Act 1912, which consolidates the laws relating to publicans, brewers and other persons engaged in the brewing, manufacture or sale of liquor.
 The local option vote is taken in every electorate on the day fixed for the poll therein at each general election.
-The option with regard to licenses extends to publichouses, wineshops, and clubs, and the persons entitled to vote are those entered on the Parliamentary electoral rolls.
-The resolutions to be submitted, and the effects of such resolutions, if carried, are given in extenso in previous issues.
+The option with regard to licenses extends to public-houses, wineshops, and clubs, and the persons entitled to vote are those entered on the Parliamentary electoral rolls.
 The first local option vote under the Liquor (Amendment) Act of 1905 was taken at the general election in 1907, and the second at the election in 1910, while the vote in 1913 was taken under the Liquor Act 1912.
-The following statement shews the number of electorates in which each of the resolutions was carried:-
+In 1907, when the first local option vote was taken, there were 3023 hotels in existence; of this number 293 were ordered to be closed at varying dates.
+At the election of 1910 there were 2869 hotels, and of these, 28 were ordered to be closed.
+At the 1913 election there were 2719 hotels, of which 23 will be closed in accordance with the local option vote.
+The number of wine licenses at the time of the vote of 1907 was 633, of which 46 were abolished.
+In 1910, 5 out of 565 were closed, and in 1913, 7 out of 514 were ordered to be closed.
+The resolutions to be submitted, and the effects of such resolutions, if carried, are given in extenso in previous issues of this book.
+The following statement shews the number of electorates in which each of the resolutions was carried :---